 - Cancer Incidence: Thyroid Cancer

-Some of these links will run the query and take you to the results page.
+These links will run the query and take you to the results page.
 To modify the query criteria, you can use the top left ("MODIFY Query") navigation button on the query results page.